horia141/jupiter/docs/how-tos/install.md

 Another way to install it is from "sources" on GitHub.

 You need to make sure you have a recent Python3 installed.
-Jupiter has been tested on Python 3.10.
+Thrive has been tested on Python 3.10.
 Docker is also useful to have on board.

 From GitHub you can just clone the repository like so: